 Light is the only form of energy that we can actually see with our naked eyes.

-Sometimes light can be formed by chemicals reacting with one another, or radiation, or other mechanical means, such as when fire is produced, when a candle is lit, or when a battery is connected to a light bulb.
+Sometimes, light can be formed by chemicals reacting with one another, through radiation, or by other mechanical means – such as when fire is produced, when a candle is lit, or when a battery is connected to a light bulb.